aubinmora/ocs_inventoryNG_server/README.md

 Ubuntu semi-works, as there is issues between mariaDB and AppArmor.
-It is also really slow.
-This distribution will only receive feable support.
+It is also really slow, break packages dependancies, only allow last version of PHP natively, etc... .
+This distribution will only receive minimal support.

 # How to use the Role: